risi-kondor/cnine/python/docs/source/intro.rst

 Known issues
 ************

-GPU functionality is currently untested.
+GPU functionality is currently not fully tested.

 ***************
 Troubleshooting